 Known as the Palmetto State, South Carolina is another option for nature lovers, as it is full of national parks, forests and water sports.

-Fourteen colleges based in South Carolina feature in the 2019 US College Rankings.
-The top-ranked college in the state is Furman University, which is also.
-The university recognised as one of the most beautiful in the country.
+Eight colleges based in South Carolina feature in the 2021 US College Rankings.
+The top-ranked college in the state is Furman University, which has also been recognised as one of the most beautiful in the country.

 Other universities in the state include the flagship University of South Carolina and Clemson University, which has a proud military tradition.